daos-stack/daos/docs/admin/docker.md

 ### DAOS Nodes Images

-The three images `daos-server`, `daos-admin` and `daos-client` could be built directly from GitHub or from a local tree in the same way as for the `daos-base` image.
+The three images `daos-server`, `daos-admin` and `daos-client` is built directly from GitHub or from a local tree in the same way as for the `daos-base` image.

 The following command is used to build directly the three images from GitHub:
 ```bash
 $ for image in daos-server daos-admin daos-client ; do \
 	docker build --tag "$image:rocky8.4" \